How to Dress European Chic

 There is nothing more Euro-chic than throwing on a colorful scarf to make an outfit pop.

-As for the men, I noticed European men have a range of dressing styles, from ready to board a yacht in Saint-Tropez, to the pastels I pointed out above, to sneaker chic with open cuffs…….
+As for the men, I noticed European men have a range of styles–from ready to board a yacht in Saint-Tropez, to the pastels I pointed out above, to black on black, to sneaker chic with open cuffs as seen here.

 …..on a daddy daughter date for ice cream.